domiyanyue/my_notes/SYCLTutorials/SYCL_introduction.md

 ### Create Command Group
 A command group is a single unit of work that will be executed on the device.
 You can see the command group is passed as a functor (function object) parameter to to `submit` function.
-It also accepts a parameter `handler` constructed by SYCL runtime which gives users the ability to access command group scope APIs.
+It accepts a parameter `handler` constructed by SYCL runtime which gives users the ability to access command group scope APIs.
 ```C++
       queue.submit([&] (handler& cgh) { // start of command group
          // inputs and outputs accessor